gregpalmr/alluxio-trino-edge-cache/README.md

 #### a.
 Create the Dockerfile

 To build a new Docker image file, the Docker build utility requires a specification file named "Dockerfile".

+a.
 Create this file and include the steps needed to copy the Alluxio Edge jar files and configuration files into the Docker image.
 For this deployment, create the Dockerfile with these commands:

      cat <<EOF > Dockerfile